 If you are at least nineteen years of age at the start of our camp season or have completed your freshman year of college, please follow the three easy steps below:

 Applying Online leads to faster processing.
 Please remember to be complete with addresses, phone numbers and email addresses of references and former employers.
 All references will be contacted by mail, phone or email.
 If you prefer a paper application, please contact Gretchen.

 3. Interview with Illahee’s directors

-Upon receipt of your application (online or paper), we will call you to set up a time for an interview.
+Upon receipt of your application, we will call you to set up a time for an interview.
 Our preference is for you to interview at camp so that you can see first-hand where you will be working/living and to give you the opportunity to ask questions.
-If that is not convenient, we will also arrange to interview you at your college (or residence) or over the phone.
+If that is not convenient, we will also arrange to interview you through Face Time, at your college (or residence) or over the phone.

 A couple of nuts and bolts